cjpgdk/piwikanalyticsjs-prestashop/README.md

 Features

  - Piwik dashboard integrated into stats area in admin
- - Using only JavaScript Appended to your shops footer
+ - Using only JavaScript appended to your shops footer
  - Option to use proxy script hides [Piwik] url
- - You define how product ids are passed on to [Piwik]
- - Simple Management of your Piwik sites from module admin (>= Prestashop 1.5)
- - Supports Prestashop multi store setups (>= Prestashop 1.5)

 Translations

  - English (Default)
- - Danish [98%] Prestahop 1.4, 1.5, 1.6
- - Polish [40%] By Michal Durys, @mdurys Prestahop 1.5, 1.6

 Installation
 --------------